Category: Security

 Revisiting the Security Threats That Marked 2019 and How They Were Managed Wow, what a year it has been!
 Security attacks in 2019 were marked by a resurgence of Ransomware attacks, business email compromise (BEC) attacks, and the discovery of painful blind spots in existing security programs for our new, and in some cases older,… Read more »

-Assessing the Successes (and Failures) of Organizations’ Implementations of Security Orchestration and Automation Response Solutions As 2018 comes to a close, we must look at the information security and managed services trends already established this year, and those on deck for 2019.
-To get things going ahead of the new year, we thought we would… Read more »
+Assessing the Successes (and Failures) of Organizations’ Information Security Orchestration and Automation Response Solutions As 2018 comes to a close, we must look at the information security and managed services trends already established this year, and those on deck for 2019.
+To get things going ahead of the new year, we thought we would share… Read more »

 No, this blog post isn’t about the credit cards or identity theft.
 It’s about the tools that, as a security professional, you should keep stored in your “security wallet.”
 Like any tradecraft, security professionals should have a set of tools, in this case, applications, websites, and resources, that they keep on-hand.
 These items become your… Read more »